beefviper/descent-vs/readme.txt

-Converted file and directory names to lowercase Removed unprintable SUB control character form hundreds of files Added missing return types, removed extra semicolons, other minor fixes Compiled with MASM32 and WATCOM11, produces some warnings 700K dos4gw exe shows splash screens, crashes loading data or graphics
+Converted file and directory names to lowercase Removed unprintable SUB control character form hundreds of files Added missing return types, removed extra semicolons, other minor fixes

+Compiled with MASM32 and WATCOM11, produces warnings, 700K dos4gw exe
+Compiled with MASM32 and Open Watcom 2, produces warnings, 663K dos4gw exe
+Both versions show two splash screens, crashes loading data or graphics

 Still need to fix more to compile with Open Watcom Should probably use MASM provided by Visual Studio